magenta/magenta-demos/nsynth/README.md

 - 84 (C7)

-For instruments that are out of range at any of these pitches, you can pitch down or up using software, or repeat the nearest ‘available’ pitch to fill in the gaps.
+For instruments that are out of range at any of these pitches, you can pitch down or up using software, or repeat the nearest "available" pitch to fill in the gaps.
 Alternatively, for unpitched sounds like drums you can maintain a single pitch across all notes, or pitch each one manually.

 Changing these conditioning values can result in interesting different combinations and is one of the most interesting and powerful ways to alter the behavior of the instrument.